Fukaya categories of blowups

 \end{enumerate} \end{theorem}

-\begin{proof} For \eqref{cochainy}, that $CO(\bb)$ is a chain map, consider one-dimensional moduli spaces for fixed labelling data $\uds x$ and $\xx$.
-A refined compactness theorem similar to Lemma \ref{refinedcompactness} shows that the boundary of such a moduli space consists of once-broken configurations.
-The breaking could be on the boundary, which corresponds to the differential of the Hochschild cochain complex, or on the interior long leaf, which corresponds to the Morse differential on $X$.

-For property \eqref{unity}, notice that the perturbation data still respect the forgetful operation which forgets forgettable boundary inputs.
-Hence Property \eqref{unity} holds in the same way as the unitality of the Fukaya category. \end{proof}
+\begin{proof} To prove the claim \eqref{cochainy} that $CO(\bb)$ is a chain map, consider the one-dimensional moduli space ${\mc M}(\ul{x}, \xx)_1$ for fixed labelling data $\ul{x}$ and $\xx$.
+A compactness theorem similar to Lemma \ref{refinedcompactness} shows that the boundary of such a moduli space consists of once-broken configurations, that is, strata ${\mc M}_{\bGamma}(P_\Gamma)$ of expected dimension zero with one infinite-length edge $e \in \Edge(\bGamma)$.
+The broken edge $e$ could be on the boundary, so that part of the configuration contributes to the differential $\delta$ of the Hochschild cochain complex, or on the interior {gradient} leaf which corresponds to the Morse differential on $X$.
+To prove property \eqref{unity}, notice that the perturbation data $P_\Gamma$ for types involving forgettable boundary inputs $e \in \Edge_{\rightarrow,\white}(\Gamma)$ is pulled back under the forgetful map that removes such inputs and collapses unstable components.
+Property \eqref{unity} holds in the same way as the unitality of the Fukaya category. \end{proof}